2009 Iranian presidential election: Analysis

 According to Reza Esfandiari and Yousef Bozorgmehr, the election data is consistent with a natural outcome in a statistical sense, allowing for some possible fraud at the local level.

 Mohtashami, former interior minister of Iran, who was in the election monitoring committee of Mousavi's campaign claimed that according to official censuses, the number of counted votes in 70 municipalities were more than the number of eligible voters who lived in those regions.
 In all those cities Ahmadinejad won by 80% to 90% However, "excess votes" have been common in all Iranian elections partly due to the way eligible voters are counted.
 For example, the Interior Ministry based its calculation of eligible voters on birth certificate registrations.
 Iranians do not register to vote and hundreds of thousands regularly vote outside their own regions.
 Shemiran, which had the highest excess voter turnout (13 times the number of eligible voters), overwhelmingly voted for Mousavi.

-On 17 June, Tabnak, the news agency close to defeated candidate Mohsen Rezaei whose official vote tally was 678,240 votes in the election, stated that "Mohsen Rezaei, until yesterday afternoon, found evidence that proves at least 900,000 Iranians, who had sent in their national ID card numbers, voted for [him]."
-However, there is no way of independently verifying whether those who disclosed their ID numbers had actually voted for Rezaei.
+On 17 June, Tabnak, the news agency close to defeated candidate Mohsen Rezaee whose official vote tally was 678,240 votes in the election, stated that "Mohsen Rezaee, until yesterday afternoon, found evidence that proves at least 900,000 Iranians, who had sent in their national ID card numbers, voted for [him]."
+However, there is no way of independently verifying whether those who disclosed their ID numbers had actually voted for Rezaee.